40net-cloud/fortigate-aws-autoscale-terraform/documentation/Getting_started.md

 2. spk_tgw_gwlb_asg_fgt_gwlb_igw
 3. spk_tgw_gwlb_asg_fgt_igw

-The naming more or less describes the flow for E/W and Egress traffic flows.
+The naming more or less describes the flow for E/W and Egress traffic flows. <br>
 Please note the modules **DO NOT** create any spoke VPC.
-The Terraform modules **can** update exsting spoke VPC's (route table, endpoint creation, etc)
+The Terraform modules **can** update exsting spoke VPC's (route table, endpoint creation, etc) to integrate with the deployed infrastructure.

 ### 1. spk_gwlb_asg_fgt_gwlb_igw
 This terraform plan will simply create